 I would be highly surprised if anyone has never thought about how cool it would be to have a Wikipedia page about themselves.
 It is just a natural reaction, we all want to known, remembered, and cool, whatever those words mean to us, whether it is social fame or winning a Nobel Prize.
 Additionally, we all stalk people online.
 Again it is natural.
 With all of the information online it makes sense that we want to either verify or just satisfy our own curiosity about the people we interact with.
 Furthermore, we all are extremely passionate about things and often these things are not “legitimate” passions and thus are not “real” passions in the eyes of Wikipedia.
 Finally, at the most simple level, we all want to be “in the know”.
 Think of a conversation in a group where you came in halfway and you just sit there with no idea what’s happening and think of that awkwardness and feeling of being left out.
 Wikipedia believes that unless that conversation is about a life-or-death matter, you deserve to sit there fidgeting.

 Wikipedia limits what you can know and does not even do so in a uniform manner.
 I hope you can agree with me here that a site built in Jan.
-2001 that feels like it has not had a facelift since, is a bit lacking in fulfilling our everyday information demands.Opinions expressed here by Contributors are their own.
+2001 that feels like it has not had a facelift since, is a bit lacking in fulfilling our everyday information demands.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.